Bang1338/wordle-today/TOMORROW.md

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 2 vowels.
+  There are 1 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "V"
+  Begins with the letter "T"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "L"
+  Ends with the letter "K"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A sound produced by the vocal cords with relatively little restriction of the oral cavity, forming the prominent sound of a syllable.
+  The thickest, or most active or intense, part of something.
 </details>

 ## ANSWER